antgonto/smart-contract/wallet_guide.md

 ---

 If you need to interact with smart contracts or sign transactions, additional features may be available in other sections of the app.
-For further help, contact your project administrator.
+For further help, contact your project issuer.